jchristn/DatabaseWrapper/README.md

 - dynamic query building using expression objects
 - support for nested queries within expressions
 - support for SQL server native vs Windows authentication
-- support for SELECT, INSERT, UPDATE, and DELETE, or raw queries
+- support for SELECT, INSERT, UPDATE, DELETE, TRUNCATE, or raw queries
 - built-in sanitization

 ## New in v1.1.6